YaoSiqi2003/YaoSiqi2003.github.io/_pages/about.md

-I am looking for self-motivated graduate students (PhD/MPhil starting 2025) and research assistants (RAs).
+I am looking for self-motivated graduate students (***PhD/MPhil starting 2025***) and research assistants (RAs) to work on the areas of distributed ML and big data systems, serverless computing, and large-scale cluster management systems.
 If you are interested in working with me, please feel free to drop me an email along with your CV and transcripts.

 <!-- [**Curriculum vitae**](./files/CV_Minchen.pdf). -->